 34th North Carolina Infantry Regiment

 34th Infantry Regiment was assembled at High Point, North Carolina, in October 1861.
 Its members were recruited in the counties of Ashe, Rutherford, Rowan, Lincoln, Cleveland, Mecklenburg, and Montgomery.
 After serving in the Department of North Carolina, it relocated to Virginia and was assigned to General Pender's and Scales' Brigade.
-The 34th was active in the many campaigns of the army, from the Seven Days Battles to Cold Harbor, participated in the Petersburg siege south of the James River, and the operations around Appomattox.
+The 34th was active in the many campaigns of the army, from the Seven Days Battles to Cold Harbor, participated in the Siege of Petersburg south of the James River, and the operations around Appomattox.
 It reported 53 killed and 158 wounded during the Seven Days Battles, 2 killed and 23 wounded at Second Manassas, 2 killed and 17 wounded at Fredericksburg, and 18 killed, 110 wounded, and 20 missing at Chancellorsville.
 Of the 310 engaged at Gettysburg, twenty-one percent were disabled.
 It surrendered 21 officers and 145 men.
 The field officers were Colonels Collet Leventhorpe, William Lee J. Lowrance, and Richard H. Riddick; Lieutenant Colonels George T. Gordon, Charles J. Hammerskold, William A. Houck, John L. McDowell, and George M. Norment; and Majors George M. Clark, Joseph B. McGee, Eli H. Miller, William A. Owens, Martin Shoffner, and Francis L. Twitty.

 Site search Web search